rkiel/git-utilities/README.md

 feature merge
 ```

-For example, the `master` branch is pulled down and then your feature branch is merged.

 You can also override the default standard branch by specifying another branch.

 ```
 feature merge integration
 ```

-For example, the `integration` branch is pulled down and then your feature branch is merged.

 #### End